Nokia: 1988–2010

 The company would then be known as a successful and innovative maker of camera phones.
 The Nokia 3600/3650 was the first camera phone on sale in North America in 2003.
-In April 2005 Nokia partnered with German camera optics maker Carl Zeiss AG.
-That same month Nokia introduced the Nseries, which would become its flagship line of smartphones for the next six years.
-The Nokia N95 was introduced in September 2006 became highly successful and was also awarded as "best mobile imaging device" in Europe in 2007.
+In April 2005, Nokia partnered with German camera optics maker Carl Zeiss AG.
+That same month, Nokia introduced the Nseries, which would become its flagship line of smartphones for the next six years.
+The Nokia N95 was introduced in September 2006, became highly successful, and was also awarded "best mobile imaging device" in Europe in 2007.
 Its successor the N82 featured a xenon flash, which helped it win the award of "best mobile imaging" device in Europe in 2008.
 The N93 in 2006 was known for its specialized camcorder and the twistable design that switches between clamshell and a camcorder-like position.
-They were also well known for the N8 with a high-resolution 12-megapixel sensor in 2010; the 808 PureView in 2012 with a 41-megapixel sensor; and the Lumia 920 flagship in 2012 which implemented advanced PureView technologies.
+They were also well known for the N8 with a high-resolution 12-megapixel sensor, in 2010; the 808 PureView with a 41-megapixel sensor, in 2012; and the Lumia 920 flagship, which implemented advanced PureView technologies, in 2012.

-Nokia was one of the pioneers of mobile gaming due to the popularity of Snake, which came pre-loaded on many products.
+Nokia was one of the pioneers of mobile gaming due to the popularity of Snake, which came preloaded on many products.
 In 2002, Nokia attempted to break into the handheld gaming market with the N-Gage.
-Nokia's head of entertainment and media, Ilkka Raiskinen, once quoted "Game Boy is for 10-year-olds", stating that N-Gage is more suited to a mature audience.
-However, the device was a failure, unable to challenge the dominant market leader Nintendo.
+Nokia's head of entertainment and media, Ilkka Raiskinen, once said, "Game Boy is for 10-year-olds", stating that N-Gage is more suited to a mature audience.
+However, the device was a failure, unable to challenge the dominant market leader, Nintendo.
 Nokia attempted to revive N-Gage as a platform for their S60 smartphones, which eventually launched in 2008.

 In Q1 2004, Nokia's mobile phone handset market share steeply dropped to 28.9%, down from 34.6% a year earlier.
-However, by 2006 the company was steadily gaining again and in Q4 2007 reached its all-time high figure of 40.4%.
+However, by 2006, the company was steadily gaining again and in Q4 2007 reached its all-time high figure of 40.4%.
 Its smartphone market share in that quarter was 51%.
 Nokia was the largest vendor at the time in all regions bar North America.

 Nokia launched mobile TV trials in 2005 in Finland with content provided by public broadcaster Yle.
 The services are based on the DVB-H standard.
 It could be viewed with the widescreen Nokia 7710 smartphone with a special accessory enabling it to receive DVB-H signals.
 Nokia partnered with Arqiva and O2 to launch trials in the UK in September 2005.

 In 2005, Nokia developed a Linux-based operating system called Maemo, which shipped that year on the Nokia 770 Internet Tablet.

 On 1 June 2006, Jorma Ollila became the company's chairman and retired as CEO, replaced by Olli-Pekka Kallasvuo.

-In August 2007, Nokia introduced Ovi, an umbrella name for the company's new Internet services which included the N-Gage platform and the Nokia Music Store.
-The Ovi Store faced stiff competition against Apple's App Store when it was introduced in 2008.
+In August 2007, Nokia introduced Ovi, an umbrella name for the company's new Internet services, which included the N-Gage platform and the Nokia Music Store.
+The Ovi Store faced stiff competition from Apple's App Store when it was introduced in 2008.